warhawkreborn/connector_cli/README.md

 # connector_unix
-Connector to allow discovery of servers and hosting local servers.
+Connector to allow discovery of PlayStation 3 WarHawk servers and hosting local servers.

 Works on Linux ( CentOS 7, Debian, Raspberry Pi ), MacOS, and Windows.